PTRS-41: Design

 The PTRS-41 was produced and used by the Soviet Union during World War II.
-In the years between the World Wars, the Soviet Union began experimenting with different types of armour-piercing anti-tank cartridges.
-Finding the 12.7×108mm insufficient, they began development of what became the 14.5×114mm armour-piercing round.
-Rukavishnikov developed his anti-tank rifle M1939 to use this cartridge, but it was not successful because of some manufacturing issues, a sufficient number of more effective anti-tank guns in the Red Army, and high expectations about new German tank armour.
+In the years between the World Wars, the Soviet Union began experimenting with different types of armor-piercing anti-tank cartridges.
+Finding the 12.7×108mm insufficient, they began development of what became the 14.5×114mm armor-piercing round.
+Rukavishnikov developed his anti-tank rifle M1939 to use this cartridge, but it was not successful because of some manufacturing issues, a sufficient number of more effective anti-tank guns in the Red Army, and high expectations about new German tank armor.

 In 1941, the loss of huge amounts of anti-tank artillery created a need for a stop-gap anti-tank weapon, so famous USSR weapons designers such as Vasily Degtyaryov and Sergei Gavrilovich Simonov were tasked to design anti-tank rifles.
 Both were considered simpler and more suitable to wartime production than an updated Rukavishnikov rifle.
 Simonov used elements of a family of his 7.62x54R self-loading rifles and carbines which he continued to develop after his 1938 design lost to SVT-38 to create a scaled-up self-loading rifle.

 The five-round clip is loaded into the receiver and held under pressure by a swing magazine underneath.
 On firing the last round, the bolt is held open, and the magazine release catch can be operated only when the bolt is locked back.
 The gas-operated PTRS has a tendency to jam when dirty, and the 14.5mm cartridge produces significant residue, blocking the gas port.
-The 14.5mm armour-piercing bullet has a muzzle velocity of 1013 m/s and devastating ballistics.
-It can penetrate an armour plate up to 40 mm thick at a distance of 100 m.
+The 14.5mm armor-piercing bullet has a muzzle velocity of 1013 m/s and devastating ballistics.
+It can penetrate an armor plate up to 40 mm thick at a distance of 100 m.

 In 1943 Simonov used a scaled-down PTRS-41 design for the SKS, that would accommodate the new 1943-designed 7.62×39mm cartridge.